-International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abductions.
-For information see the Department of State's country-specific information at travel.state.gov/content/childabduction/en/country/Andorra.html.
+International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
+See the Department of State's Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.